 3. Financial Implications

-- Applicants must demonstrate adequate financial resources to support dependents.
+Applicants must demonstrate adequate financial resources to support all dependents.

 4. Health Insurance